SCADpro x Deloitte

 The team began by conducting secondary research on 7 different sectors within the federal health industry.
 Specifically, I focused on the health equity sector.
 Starting with understanding the definition, industry trends, market variables, and current practices around health equity from Deloitte and other competitors, I could identify the unique values that Deloitte brought to its clients and the market.

-After a few qualitative interviews with related stakeholders and contextual inquiries with a wide range of stakeholders, the research team I co-led uncovered friction points in service delivery, communication breakdowns, and unmet needs, summarizing them into 8 critical areas we needed to focus on in the following process.
+After a few qualitative interviews with related stakeholders and contextual inquiries with a wide range of stakeholders, the research team I co-led uncovered friction points in service delivery, communication breakdowns, and unmet needs, which we summarized into 8 critical areas to focus on in the following process.

 Collaboration